 Overall, you need to change your thinking and the way you approach career management in the digital world, whether or not a career transition is in your immediate future.
 And you need to dive in right now, with this checklist:

 → Get clear on what kind of job you want, who your target employers are, what their needs are right now, how you can help them and who their key hiring decision makers are.

-→ Define your executive brand and differentiate your unique ROI value from your competition.
+→ Define your executive brand and differentiate your unique ROI from your competition.

 → Get your resume, bio and other career marketing materials together as the foundation for your brand communications.

-→ Move your brand communications online with LinkedIn and other social media, and start building a diverse, vibrant online presence.
+→ Expand your brand communications to include Linkedin and other online channels, and start building a diverse, vibrant online presence.

 → Put your online and offline brand communications to work in all your networking efforts.